sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 management of cryptographic keys.
 This includes best practices for selection of applicable key length, as applicable for the relevant algorithms selected.

-## web-app security
+## Browser-based Applications
-When using Browser-based applications (also referred to as "single-page applications"), tokens provided by an OpenID provider are processed and stored in the browser.
-As such, they are vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.

 In Use Cases that involve Browser-based applications, OpenID Providers and applications MUST follow the best practices as specified in
 [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps).

-In addition to these best practices, this profile provides specific security measures that aid in mitigating these attacks.
+In addition to these best practices, the following security measures apply to Use Cases that involve Browser-Based applications:

 - OpenID Providers SHOULD use short-lived access tokens and id tokens and long-lived refresh tokens; refresh tokens MUST rotate on each use.